-William Ewald practices in litigation defense with an emphasis on product liability, premises liability, negligence, insurance coverage, and professional malpractice.
-Bill has extensive trial experience in the practice of law, including several years of government service as a former Assistant Prosecuting Attorney for Saginaw County and as an Assistant United States Attorney.
-In the organized crime and white collar crime sections of the U.S. Attorney's Office, Western District of Michigan.
+William Ewald practices in litigation defense with an emphasis on product liability, premises liability, construction litigation, personal injury defense, negligence, insurance coverage, and professional malpractice.
+Bill has extensive trial experience in the practice of law, including several years of government service as a former Assistant Prosecuting Attorney for Saginaw County and as an Assistant United States Attorney, in the organized crime and white collar crime sections of the U.S. Attorney's Office, Western District of Michigan.
 Bill was the lead prosecutor in the only case to arise from the Jimmy Hoffa disappearance, and was also the lead government prosecutor in the controlled substances case involving comedian Tim Allen.

 Bill is a member of the Michigan Bar Association, Saginaw County Bar Association, Bay County Bar Association, the Federation of Defense and Corporate Counsel [FDCC] (limited to 1,100 trial lawyers worldwide).
 He has tried cases throughout the state and federal courts of the state of Michigan and has tried cases and/or represented clients in matters in Alabama, Arizona, California, Florida, Illinois, Indiana, Kentucky, Louisiana, Maine, Michigan, New Hampshire, New York, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, Washington and Wisconsin.

-He has been a frequent panelist of the Property Loss Research Bureau and lecturer in the insurance industry.
-He has published articles and lectures throughout the country on a variety of topics.
+In past years, he has been a frequent panelist of the Property Loss Research Bureau and lecturer in the insurance industry.
+He has published articles and lectured throughout the country on a variety of topics.